Russia Services PMI puts in another strong month of growth, posting 55.9 in April, but slightly down from March

 Labour shortages are also making themselves felt.
 Greater client demand supported a further rise in workforce numbers during April.
 Service providers stated that higher employment was due to a need for increased capacity to process incoming new business.
 The rate of job creation accelerated to the fastest since June 2021 and was solid overall, according to S&P.

 Service providers remained optimistic about the outlook for output over the coming 12 months in April.
-The degree of confidence ticked up to the highest since last July.
+The degree of confidence ticked up to its highest since last July.
 Positive expectations reportedly stemmed from planned investment in facilities and service lines, as well as hopes of greater client demand and new customer acquisitions.